 - Metadata – when search engines crawl my site, I want hreflang tags in my header to provide search engines with the different URL paths for each language.

-- URL Path – within WordPress, I want the permalinks to incorporate the language of translation in the path.
+- URL – within WordPress, I want the permalinks to incorporate the language of translation in the path.

 My hope, of course, is that will open my site up to a much wider audience and there's a nice return on investment as I can increase my affiliate and advertising revenue – without requiring the effort of manual translation.